nullstare/ReiLua/README.md

 ReiLua_API.lua can be put into project folder to provide annotations when using "Lua Language Server".

+## Object unloading

+Some objects allocate memory that needs to be freed when object is no longer needed.
+By default objects like Textures are unloaded by the Lua garbage collector.
+It is generatty however recommended to handle this manually in more complex projects.
+You can change the behavior with SetGCUnload.

 ## Interpreter Mode

 ReiLua can also be used to run single lua file using interpreter mode with arguments -i or --interpret.
 Given file will be called with dofile.
 Usage example: